Temporal Relaxation of Signal Temporal Logic Specifications for Resilient Control Synthesis: Minimal Temporal Relaxation of STL Specifications

 \textbf{\textit{Globally Case:}} Suppose that the relaxed intervals are $I'=[a+\tau'_{\underline{G}},b-\tau'_{\overline{G}}]$ and $I''=[a+\tau''_{\underline{G}},b-\tau''_{\overline{G}}]$.
 Then the condition in the premise implies $\tau'_{\underline{G}}+\tau'_{\overline{G}}\leq\tau''_{\underline{G}}+\tau''_{\overline{G}}$ according to \eqref{eq:tau_G}; thereby, $\mathcal{S}(I',I)\geq\mathcal{S}(I'',I)$ as per Def. \ref{def:similarity}. \end{proof} Hence, keeping the temporal relaxation minimum is desired to achieve a relaxed specification as close as possible to the original one.

-\begin{problem} Given an initial state $\xs_0$, an STL specificaiton $\Phi$, some user-defined relaxation tolerances $\gamma_F$ and $\gamma_G$, the minimal temporal relaxation problem for a dynamical system can be formulated as an optimization problem as follows:
+\begin{problem} Given an initial state $\xs_0$, an STL specification $\Phi$, some user-defined relaxation tolerances $\gamma_F$ and $\gamma_G$, the minimal temporal relaxation problem for a dynamical system can be formulated as an optimization problem as follows: